Haspamelodica/dmx-usb-atmega328p/README.md

 The interface can be used with one or with two Atmegas.
 Using two Atmegas is called "split mode".
 The interface is very choppy if split mode is disabled, which is the default.

-Split mode is not implemented yet.
-TODO implement split mode

 ## Interface variants

 There are two variants of the interface, differing in what protocol they use to communicate with the host.